There are essential distinctions between enlightenment and enchantment. Find out where you are on this continuum of awareness.

 Enlightenment and Enchantment

 As far as opposites go, these two concepts couldn’t be further apart.
-However, the arena of spirituality and religion is famous for ascribing various meanings to terms.
+However, the arena of spirituality and religion is famous for confusing the meaning of these terms.
 Some believe this is a blatant attempt to counterfeit or plagiarise.
 Regardless of the motives, it certainly is helpful to step back and review the real meaning and usage of the terms.
 So, let’s start by reviewing the most widely accepted definitions.

-To be enchanted is to be in a “heightened state of euphoria or delight.”
+Enchantment is a “heightened state of euphoria or delight.”
 The dictionary goes so far as to say it’s as though one is under a spell.
 Perhaps rightly so, when one feels this type of euphoria, it suspends the mental processes responsible for common sense reasoning.
 It is identical to the effects of self-hypnosis and group hypnosis.

-This state can be voluntary or involuntary induced.
+Being enchanted is a state that can be voluntary or involuntary induced.
 When you are in this trance-like state, you are susceptible to the power of suggestion.
 It is a form of brainwashing (1).
 Brainwashing is a systematic indoctrination method.
 It can be employed overtly or covertly.
 Your susceptibility to this programming depends on the amount of exposure and indoctrination level.
 Propaganda is a form of covert brainwashing.

 The outward manifestation of this state can take many forms.
 For example, we see people “fall under the spirit” when touched by a preacher.
 They fall to the floor in a trance induced by touch.
 It is a conditioned response that bolsters the cause-and-effect belief relationship between falling and the self-hypnotic state.